 Develop a few short stories about specific examples where you solved the problem and how you solved the problem

 Apply these examples to the questions

-Situation-based questions are not always necessarily about past-experience; instead they’re often hypothetical and are designed to make you think on the spot.
-If you follow the 4 rules previously mentioned and do your research about the job you’re applying for, then you will be able to centre you answer to provide a useful example of how you would be an excellent contribution to the team.
+Situation-based questions are not always necessarily about past experience; instead, they’re often hypothetical and are designed to make you think on the spot.
+If you follow the 4 rules previously mentioned and do your research about the job you’re applying for, then you will be able to centre your answer to provide a useful example of how you would be an excellent contribution to the team.

 The questions that are asked usually to relate to the job you’re applying for.
 For example, if you’re applying for a managerial position, it’s highly liked that the questions will centre around how you would handle the specific scenarios as a manager.

 Example of a situation-based interview question and sample response

 What would you do if the work of a team member was not up to expectations?

 I have had much experience in previous roles facing a similar situation as this.
 Honest, transparent communication is very important in the workplace, and vital to ensure that other team members can develop their own skills.
 In a previous role at Cafe Strata, I encounter a situation where one of the waitstaff were underperforming, but it was less about them putting in less effort, and moreso a lack of proper training.
 The most important thing to do in this situation, is take them to the side and let them know of the issue, not in front of others.
 It’s also important to ask them what they feel they need to improve themselves and work together to form a solution.

 This is an excellent example of how to respond to a difficult situation-based question in a professional manner.
 The above response highlights some key communications skill, which is a vital aspect of most jobs, and also demonstrates the ability to solve problem in an efficient manner.
 Using the key focus areas previously mentioned in ensuring that the answers relates to the jobs and delivering it in a confident way.
 This will undoubtedly impress your employer or hiring manager as it will prove to them your determination for the job and separate you from any other candidates.